chen0040/spring-cloud-slingshot/README.md

 ```sql
 CREATE DATABASE spring_boot_slingshot CHARACTER SET utf8 COLLATE utf8_unicode_ci;
 ```

+In case you do not have the mariadb or mysql server installed, locally, you can also run the sbs-mariadb-server which is a standalone mariadb server that can be run at port 3306 locally.

 Note that the default username and password for the mysql is configured to